-Symptoms can range from mild to severe, lasting from a few hours to a few years.
+Symptoms can range from mild to severe.
+These symptoms can last from a few hours to a few years.
 Mild symptoms include fatigue, irritability, sadness, decreased motivation and pessimism.
-More serious symptoms include feelings of hopelessness and helplessness, low self-esteem, negative thinking patterns, recurrent thoughts of death or suicide.
+More serious symptoms include feelings of hopelessness and helplessness.
+There can also be low self-esteem, negative thinking patterns, and recurrent thoughts of death or suicide.

 Depression can be caused by difficult and traumatic life circumstances such as death of a loved one, a divorce, the loss of a job or unresolved marital problems.
 It can be the result of prolonged periods of stress, personality traits, heredity factors, biochemical changes and sleep deprivation.
 Regardless of what may trigger depression, it is ultimately the result of changes that occur in the brain’s chemistry.
 A deficiency of certain neurotransmitters, such as serotonin and norepinephrine, is what causes a person to experience the symptoms of depression.

 Although women are more likely to experience depression in general, some women are more vulnerable than others.
 A recent study revealed that women with exposure to childhood adversity such as family violence, parental alcoholism, death of a parent, or parental discord or divorce are more likely to become depressed following stress than women without such adversity.